Ficool

 Daniel Carter blinked in surprise, his face stiffening.

 "Yes, little brother," Leo Fang declared with absolute certainty, crossing his massive arms over his broad chest.
-"As someone of the second rank, you must temper your body well.
+"As someone of the first rank, you must temper your body well.
 We can see you practice the martial evolutionary path!"

 "Excellent!
 Then let's get started!"
 Duke Fang's booming voice echoed like a war drum.
-"First, one hundred thousand push-ups!"
+"First, one hundred thousand push ups!"

-If not for the fact that I can't reveal my true strength, I wouldn't even bother speaking with these muscle-headed freaks!
+If not for the fact that I can't reveal my true strength, I wouldn't even bother speaking with these muscle headed freaks.

 But his cries only earned him sympathetic glances.
 The evolvers in the open training zone looked at him with pity etched across their faces.

 This was a common occurrence.
-Every time the Iron Fang brothers showed up, they would always "recruit" some poor soul to… train.
+Every time the Iron Fang brothers showed up, they would always "recruit" some poor soul to train.

 Whoosh!

-Her grip was lighter now, her stance refined—just as Grey had instructed.
+Her grip was lighter now, her stance refined, just as Grey had instructed.
 She brought her blade down with all the momentum she could muster.

 Grey, however, stood motionless with a bored look on his face.
 For a moment, he even felt tempted to take out his phone and play a game, but he dismissed the thought.
 He had to maintain his mysterious aura as a peerless master.

 Two hours had already passed since the training began.
 In that time, Grey had drilled the fundamentals into her bones.
-Her movements were faster, her posture cleaner, her strikes sharper.
+Her movements were faster, her posture cleaner, and her strikes sharper.
 Now, the only thing left was for her to actually land a hit.

 But—